-set numbercolor fgcolor, bgcolor
+set numbercolor [bold,][italic,]fgcolor,bgcolor

 Use this color combination for line numbers.
-See [set functioncolor], page 15, for valid color names.
+See [set keycolor], page 19, for valid color names.

 set operatingdir "directory"

 nano will only read and write files inside "directory" and its subdirectories.
 Also, the current directory is changed to here, so files are inserted from this directory.
 By default, the operating directory feature is turned off.